Beinsezii/quickdif/README.md

   - Iterate over parameters like prompt or CFG
   - Some more advanced tweaks like multi-Lora, colored latents, and variance masks
   - Extremely small 1-shot script using `accelerate` for hot loading models
-  - Just works™; not broken
+  - Load settings from JSON, TOML, PNG

 ## Not Including
   - ControlNet + other Stable Diffusion extensions